ZZWaang/melody-reduction-algo/README.md

-# Tonal Reduction Algorithm
+# Melody Reduction Algorithm

 Melody reduction can be seen as an abstraction of a melody.
-This code repository offers a simple computational approximation, i.e., Tonal Reduction Algorithm, via shortest-path finding.
+This code repository offers a simple computational approximation, i.e., Melody Reduction Algorithm, via shortest-path finding.
-The term "tonal" means the reduction is conducted based on our preference of "linear motion" and "arpeggiation" in melody development in a harmony context.
+The algorithm is previously named "tonal reduction algorithm" to emphasize the preferred "linear motion" and "arpeggiation" in melody development under a harmony context.
+However, such implementation can be confusing.
+For example, our algorithm can work for music that is not tonal.
+To avoid confusion, it is renamed to melody reduction algorithm.

 This algorithm is used in the paper:
 > Ziyu Wang, Lejun Min, and Gus Xia.
 Whole-Song Hierarchical Generation of Symbolic Music Using Cascaded Diffusion Models.
 ICLR 2024.